mesonbuild/meson-python/docs/reference/config-settings.rst

 Build config settings
 *********************

 This page lists the build configuration settings, that is, the settings you can pass when building the project.
-Please check our :ref:`how-to-guides-config-settings` guide for information on how to use them.
+Please refer to the :ref:`how-to-guides-config-settings` and :ref:`how-to-guides-meson-args` guides for information on how to use them.

 .. list-table::